College of Liberal Arts & Sciences

 Course Repeat Policy

-Students may re-register for any course.
+Students may re-register for any course and remain responsible for tuition and fees for every course in which they enroll, including repeated courses.
 Both (all) courses remain on the transcript and both (all) grades are used to calculate the student’s GPA.
 Course credit toward graduation is counted only once for a typical course no matter how many times the course is repeated.
-Some types of courses (e.g. Directed Research, Internships, Independent Studies, Special Topics, etc.) may be repeatable for applicable credit within a certain range of total credit hours.
-Special Topics courses may be repeatable for applicable credit within a certain range of total credits hours, as long as each topic is unique and different.
-See course descriptions for the max semester hours applicable from each course.
+Some types of courses (e.g. Directed Research, Internships, Independent Studies, Special Topics, etc.) may be repeatable for applicable credit within a certain range of total credits.
+Special Topics courses may be repeatable for applicable credit within a certain range of total credits, as long as each topic is unique and different.
+See course descriptions for the max credits applicable from each course.

 Administrative Add Policy